saint1729/pas-appmaker/README.md

 ## Downloads

-You can download hourly developer snapshots at anytime.
+You can download daily developer snapshots from our ftp.

     ftp://ftp.altair.com/pub/outgoing/pas-appmaker